General

 Image scanning

-well with images on paper as well as transparencies, and to scan text.
+with images on paper as well as transparencies, and to scan text.

 Transparencies are placed in a special holder.
 Ideally, you should